 As such, the question of whether a work qualifies as clickbait is often the subject of intense debate, and we don't want anything to do with that argument.
-For example, even Buzzfeed, a website often considered synonymous with Clickbait, has argued that they don't use it at all, according to their article "Why Buzzfeed Doesn't Do Clickbait."
+For example, even Buzzfeed, a website often considered synonymous with clickbait, has published an article arguing that they don't use it at all.

-Even if defining and listing actual Clickbait can largely depend on subjective Audience Reactions, finding an attempt to play with the trend intentionally is feasible.
-If someone gives an example of Clickbait, it will often fall into one of these types:
+Even if defining and listing actual clickbait can largely depend on subjective Audience Reactions, finding an attempt to play with the trend intentionally is feasible.
+And any Shallow News Site Satire worth its salt will have clickbait parodies by the bucketloads.
+If someone gives an example of clickbait, it will often fall into one of these types:

 - Obnoxiously contrarian "takes."

 - Hysterical Listicles — for example, "The Five Most Crazily Overrated Movies YOU Love!"

 - Over-the-top teases that promise life-changing information at the end of a story — for example, "What This Mother Did for Her Child Will Restore Your Faith in Humanity" or "Doctors Hate This Man Who Cured X With One Weird Trick!"
 May invoke Could This Happen to You? or peddle some kind of snake oil.